Nato-RnD/godo/addons/hr_recruitment/README.md

 Manage Recruitment and Job applications
 ---------------------------------------

-Publish, promote and organize your job offers with the Odoo
+Publish, promote and organize your job offers with the Godo
-<a href="https://www.odoo.com/app/recruitment">Open Source Recruitment Application</a>.
+<a href="https://smartlifevn.com/app/recruitment">Open Source Recruitment Application</a>.

 Organize your job board, promote your job announces and keep track of application submissions easily.
 Follow every applicant and build up a database